martindye/my-site/_posts/2018-12-03-doinsydamlemon.md

 When I tried a piece, there was a lovely light lemon flavour, poppy seeds and another kind of tangy flavour, and it all tasted great together.
 The other tangy flavour was the <a href="https://en.wikipedia.org/wiki/Adansonia">Baobab</a>.
 It blends well with the lemon and I possibly would have missed it if I wasn't "listening out" for it with my taste buds.
-With the tangy flavours and the poppy seeds it isn't too sweet and you can taste the everything including the coacoa butter.
+With the tangy flavours and the poppy seeds it isn't too sweet and you can taste everything including the coacoa butter.

 I bought four bars originally - I <em>was</em> going to give the wife two bars and have two for myself.
 I'm afraid the